-phillips & hunt DUI is a crime of degrees
+phillips, hunt, walker & hanna DUI is a crime of degrees

 It is legal to have a drink with your meal and drive.
 Bars have parking lots after all, don’t they?
 However, it is illegal to drink too much and then drive.
 The threshold for legal intoxication (.08 in Florida) is easy to exceed.
 The best advice to follow is not to drink and drive.
 Ever.
 If you do, here are a few things to keep in mind.